 – Roberto Alvo, CEO, LATAM Airlines Group

-For more information, LATAM has created a dedicated website: www.LATAMreorganizacion.com, where stakeholders can find additional key information about this announcement.
+In addition to this dedicated website, stakeholders can find detailed information about this announcement and access the Plan at https://cases.primeclerk.com/LATAM/.
 The group has also established a hotline for Chapter 11-related inquiries, which can be accessed at:

 - (929) 955-3449 or (877) 606-3609 (U.S. and Canada)